Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: The Cauchy Problem: Vanishing Viscosity Limit

 \section{The Cauchy Problem: Vanishing Viscosity Limit}

 We now turn to the vanishing viscosity limit for the time-dependent equation.
-We begin by clarifying the proof of comparison given by Lions and Souganidis in \cite{time-dependent}.
-This proof is the basis for the error estimates we obtain in the vanishing viscosity limit in this section and the finite-difference schemes in the next.
-Our main contribution to the proof is to eliminate the blow-up argument.
+The problem of error estimates for this approximation motivated our return to the comparison proof in \cite{time-dependent}, and in what follows the ideas presented in Section \ref{S: time_comparison} are instrumental.